cwendorf/EASI/D-ExtensionExamples/SummaryOneWay/README.md

 ---

-## Boxplots for a OneWay (Single-Factor Between-Subjects) Example
+## Summaries for a OneWay (Single-Factor Between-Subjects) Example

 ### Overview of this Example

-The **BoxplotOneWay** files provide boxplots and data plots for single-factor designs.
+The **SummaryOneWay** files provide summary statistcs, boxplots, and data plots for single-factor designs.
 These analyses include the following:

 - Boxplots for Mutiple Groups (equivalent to one-sample analyses for each level of a factor)